narimiran/AdventOfCode2017/README.md

 If you have any comment/suggestion/advice, please let me know!

 Originally, I've solved all tasks in Nim and Python as they were released.
-OCaml solutions were added in Novemeber 2019 as a preparation for AoC 2019 (these were my first steps in OCaml).
+OCaml solutions were added in November 2019 as a preparation for AoC 2019 (these were my first steps in OCaml).

 Task                                                                                 | Nim solution               | OCaml solution             | Python solution             | Note